6 Incredible Valladolid Cenotes You Simply Must Visit

-One of the biggest draws to the Yucatan peninsula in Mexico is without doubt cenotes and the cenotes near Valladolid are some of the best in the state.
+One of the biggest draws to the Yucatan peninsula in Mexico is without a doubt cenotes and the cenotes near Valladolid are some of the best in the state.

 Cenotes are natural freshwater sinkholes found only in this area of Central America.
 While cenotes are located all over Yucatan and Quintana Roo, some of the most beautiful are just outside of the gorgeous colonial town of Valladolid.